Block-Level Backup Explained

 Further reading MSP360 Backup Command Line Interface

 With MSP360 Backup you can set an expiration period for each version of the file and specify the number of versions to be kept on storage.
-See the settings on a screen below.
+See the settings on the screen below.

 Here is an example of the block-level backup retention policy.